 - Changes advised more than 48 hours after approval to begin production attract an admin charge of $400 + GST in addition to costs of changes made to panels already in production.

 These changes may also affect the delivery date of the panels.

-c.
-Panels to be replaced free due to a Supawood error include delivery to site.
+- Panels to be replaced free due to a seller error include delivery to site.
 Despatch will normally be up to 10 working days (or longer in exceptional circumstances) from the date of agreement to replace the panels;

-f.
-If a production batch is to be split on request because site measurements are not available, an extra charge of $1,000 + GST per additional batch plus cost of transport applies.
-If a shop drawing is to be split on request because of an area being on hold, an extra charge of $500 + GST per additional shop drawing applies.
+- If a production batch is to be split on request because site measurements are not available, an extra charge of $1,000 + GST per additional batch plus cost of transport applies.
+If a shop drawing is to be split on request because of an area being on hold, an extra charge of $500,.00 + GST per additional shop drawing applies.

-c.
-Special weekend delivery carries an additional cost of $600 + GST per delivery.
+- Special week-end delivery carries an additional cost of $600 + GST per delivery.